Tropical Storm Warning Discontinued For Tobago

 At this level, according to the TTMS, while there is a low risk to public safety, livelihoods, and property, rainfall, landslides, and gusts could still produce moderate impacts.
 This means there is the potential for possible injuries, where behavioral changes are required to ensure safety.
 There may be minor damage to property, with income-earning temporarily disrupted and a couple of communities affected.

 The Met Office is still advising the public to: “Continue to take actions to protect lives, livelihoods, and property.
 Avoid wading through residual flood water.
 Avoid dangerous areas as residual risks of flooding and landslides exist.
 Sea bathers, fishermen, small craft operators, and other coastal interests should be fully prepared to protect lives, livelihoods, and coastal property.
 Exercise extreme caution along the coast.
 Avoid entering the sea.
 Be prepared for dangerous breaking waves and currents.
-Follow the instructions of lifeguards.
+Follow the instructions of (the) lifeguards.
 Monitor official news sources and weather updates.
 Follow instructions of government officials.”

 This image has an empty alt attribute; its file name is AlertLevel_ImpactSeverity-1024x491.jpg